Email us via info@visitbwindi.com

 Home

-Welcome to Bwindi Impenetrable Forest, a one stop guide to planning a gorilla trekking safari in Uganda.
+Welcome to Visit Bwindi, a one stop guide to planning your safari to Bwindi Impenetrable National Park, South Western Uganda.
 This resource is prepared for travelers who would like to visit and go gorilla trekking in Bwindi Impenetrable National Park in South Western Uganda.
 This website is dedicated to making sure you have and maximize the best of your gorilla trek to Bwindi by educating you in advance on all that the destination has to offer.
 On this portal, find the best things to do, attractions within and near Bwindi, getting there and around, travel tips and information to help you plan a perfect safari.
 Whether you are looking to gorilla trekking or just a tour of the park, this guide will help you get the best of your trip.

 Created by two authorities on the area with over 7 years of living in Bwindi, this travel resource is unrivaled in the quality of information we give.
 Please look through the site to see what activities you can engage in as well as our Do’s and don’ts page for information on what to avoid.
 Also provided is all the information you need to book a gorilla tour in Africa.
 See you in Bwindi!